 - Disney talks to Richard Sherman about how he understands how a creator can be very protective of their creation, and so is willing to put up with Travers's eccentricities.

 Walt Disney: "I've fought this battle from her side.
 Pat Powers, he wanted the mouse and I didn't have a bean back then.
 He was this big terrifying New York producer and I was just a kid from Missouri with a sketch of Mickey, but it would've killed me to give him up.
 Honest to God, killed me.
 That mouse, he's family."

-Another much bigger one when it was accidentally revealed to Mrs. Travers by one of the brothers that the dancing penguins would be animated — after they promised there would not be any animation of any sort in the film.
-This triggers a very subtle Berserk Button in Travers.
+- Another much bigger one when it was accidentally revealed to Mrs. Travers by one of the brothers that the dancing penguins would be animated — after they promised there would not be any animation of any sort in the film.

-So My Kids Can Watch: In-Universe.
-Disney pursued the rights to the Mary Poppins story for 20 years because he promised his daughters he would make it into a movie.
+- So My Kids Can Watch: In-Universe.
+Disney pursued the rights to the Mary Poppins story for twenty years because he promised his daughters he would make it into a movie.

 - Supporting Protagonist: Discussed.
 This is what the title refers to, as Travers makes it clear that Poppins is not there to save the children.
 Walt later puts two and two together that Mr. Banks is the one who is being saved.
 Thus the story is altered to have some of the most moving moments of the film involving Mr. Banks.